-- Digital: Select this mode to use digital PTZ and view areas. - Mechanical: Select this mode to connect to an external pan-tilt device. - Driver: Select the driver for your connected pan-tilt device.
+Use PTZ drivers when you connect to external PTZ devices.

+- Driver: Select the driver for your PTZ device.
 The driver is required for the connected device to function correctly. - Device type: Select the type of device you're connecting to from the drop-down list.
-The device type is driver dependent. - Device id: Type the id or address of the connected device.
+The device type is driver dependent. - Device id: Type the id, or address, of the connected PTZ device.
 You can find the address in the documentation of the device.